 - Committee on Career Planning and Development.
 The Committee oversees the operation of the Placement Service, monitors current hiring procedures, and suggests modifications and improvements when necessary.
 It also reviews complaints lodged by individuals or institutions concerning violations of Placement Service guidelines. the committee also works on career planning initiatives that will be of assistance to graduate students and faculty who may be moving to employment outside the academy.
 It meets for about two hours during each annual meeting and conducts other business by e-mail.

 - Committee on Gender and Sexuality in the Profession promotes awareness of issues regarding gender and sexuality in its broadest sense; serves as an advocated for equity; and seeks to develop resources and provide remedies for ills resulting from historical patterns of discrimination.
 The committee meets at the annual meeting and remotely at other times.

 - Committee on Diversity in the Profession seeks to increase participation in the field of Classics by underrepresented groups.
 It also oversees the annual selection process for the Minority Scholarships in Classics and Classical Archaeology.
 The committee meets at the annual meeting and remotely at other times.

 - Committee on Contingent Faculty advises on the situation of the growing number of contingent faculty and advocates for all non-tenure-track faculty.
 The committee meets at the annual meeting and remotely at other times.

 - Director of Classics Advisory Service provides (a) assistance to institutions conducting external program reviews (primarily by providing names of potential outside reviewers); (b) (in cooperation with the Executive Director and other officers) timely support for departments or programs whose future is threatened; and (c) general support and advice on strengthening programs in Classics.
-The Director conducts the Service’s business by e-mail and telephone and is an ex officio member of the Committee on Professional Matters.
+The Director conducts the Service’s business by e-mail and zoom and is an ex officio member of the Committee on Professional Matters.

 The Program Division is responsible for the Annual Meeting which the Society holds jointly with the Archaeological Institute of America.